Apsley House

 The history of Wellington’s tenure at Apsley House is related in exquisite displays at the family attraction, including their development of the building in two stages, with stone cladding and Benjamin and Philip Wyatt’s addition in 1828 of the Corinthian portico, two west wing bays and the 90-foot-long Waterloo Gallery based on Versailles’ Hall Of Mirrors.
 Restored in 1992-95, a ticket to Apsley House grants entry to 10 rooms including the Inner Hall and its leather-bound albums of Wellington images.
 There is also the Iron Duke’s staggering collection of paintings, silver plate, porcelain, sculpture, ceramics, furniture, and orders, medals and memorabilia, making it the last of London’s great on-site town-house collections.

 Indeed, the family attraction boasts works by Goya, Rubens, Van Dyck, Caravaggio, Correggio, Brueghel, Steen, de Hooch, Wilkie and Lawrence.
 Such splendours were granted the Duke thanks to his military successes against Napoleon by thankful European kings and emperors.
-Indeed, Wellington acquired the Spanish Royal Collection after the Battle of Vitoria in 1813, including Velazquez’s Waterseller of Seville, while an 11-foot high nude Napoleon statue by Canova overlooks the ornate central stairwell at Apsley House.
+Indeed, Wellington acquired the Spanish Royal Collection after the Battle of Vitoria in 1813, including Velazquez’s Waterseller of Seville, while an 11-foot high nude Napoleon statue by Canova overlooks the ornate central stairwell at Apsley House elf bar.

 Wellington presided over the redecoration of Apsley House’s interiors in Regency fashion and hosted annual Waterloo Banquets to commemorate his victory of 1815, entertaining fellow officers from his campaigns in the Peninsular War and at Waterloo.
 In the Plate and China Room, Thomas Stothard’s Wellington Shield and candelabra from the Merchants and Bankers of the City of London stand out, along with great dinner and dessert services such as the Sèvres Egyptian Service commissioned by Napoleon for Empress Josephine and the eight-metre-long silver Portuguese Service.